devvcore/frappe-unified-deployment/README.md

 - **Frappe LMS** - Learning Management System for courses and training
 - **Frappe Drive** - Open-source file storage, sharing, and collaboration platform
 - **Frappe Insights** - Open-source Business Intelligence and data analytics tool
+- **Frappe Gameplan** - Async-first discussions and collaboration platform for remote teams

 All apps are installed on a single Frappe site, sharing the same database and user authentication system.